getgrav/grav-learn/pages/02.content/08.taxonomy/docs.md

 This will override the taxonomies that Grav knows about so that pages can be assigned to any of these three taxonomies.

-The next step is to create some pages that makes use of these taxonomy types.
+The next step is to create some pages that make use of these taxonomy types.
 For example, you could have a page that looks like this:

 [prism classes="language-markdown line-numbers"]
 ---